 Government Grants are accrued and credited to income in the period in which the conditions of the grant have been met, and there is reasonable assurance that the grant or contribution will be received.
 Where income is received in advance of the related expenditure being incurred, any unspent grant funding will be transferred to earmarked or general reserves to reflect future year expenditure commitments.
 Where the grant or contribution is to fund capital purposes, then the grant income is recognised in the year it is received, although this is subject to any outstanding conditions having been met.
-Capital grant income recognised in the Comprehensive Income and Expenditure Statement, in advance of the year of that related expenditure to the Capital Grants Unapplied Reserve.
+Capital grant income recognised in the Comprehensive Income and Expenditure Statement, in advance of the year of that related expenditure is transferred to the Capital Grants Unapplied Reserve.
 Amounts in the Capital Grants Unapplied Reserve are transferred to the Capital Adjustment Account once they have been applied to fund capital expenditure.
-Amounts recognised as due to the Council are not credited to the Comprehensive Income and Expenditions are stipulations embedded within the terms and conditions of the agreement which specify that the future economic benefits or service potential embodied in the asset in the form of the grant or contribution are required to be consumed by the recipient as specified, or future economic benefits or service potential must be returned to the transferred.
+Amounts recognised as due to the Council are not credited to the Comprehensive Income and Expenditure Statement until conditions attached to the grant or contribution by the payer have been satisfied.
+These conditions are stipulations embedded within the terms and conditions of the agreement which specify that the future economic benefits or service potential embodied in the asset in the form of the grant or contribution are required to be consumed by the recipient as specified, or future economic benefits or service potential must be returned to the transferor.

 Monies advanced as grants and contributions for which conditions attached to the funding have not been satisfied are carried in the Balance Sheet as Income in Advance Creditors.
-When conditions are satisfied, the grant or contribution is credited to the relevant service line (attributable revenue grants and contributions) or Taxation and Non-specific Grant Income (non-ringfenced revenue grants and all capital grants) in the Comprehensive Income and Expenditure Statement.
+When conditions are satisfied, the grant or contribution is credited to the relevant service line (attributable revenue grants and contributions) or Taxation and Non-specific Grant Income (non-ring-fenced revenue grants and all capital grants) in the Comprehensive Income and Expenditure Statement.